Structural Engineer Job Description: Top Duties and Qualifications

 What does a structural engineer do?

 Structural engineering is a specialisation of civil engineering.
-A structural engineer uses their knowledge of mathematical concepts and physical laws to help create structurally-sound buildings for clients.
+A structural engineer uses their knowledge of mathematical concepts and physical laws to help create structurally sound buildings for clients.
 Their focus is on the suitability of materials used and the ground on which the building is to be erected, always with safety in mind.

 Structural engineers typically start their work by inspecting a site, performing calculations and running analyses.
 Next, they create technical drawings or structural plans and write reports.
 Their job also involves supervising projects on building sites to ensure their plans are followed.